Prerequisites and Program Sequence

 For each course, Literacy Center observation and practical application is required.
 These learning opportunities will be completed outside of scheduled class time.
 Scheduling and locations are flexible – Guidelines will be provided, but students will be responsible for making their own arrangements.

-Certification Requirements: Wisconsin Foundations of Reading Test (FORT)
+Licensure Requirements: Wisconsin Foundations of Reading Test (FORT)

 Any individual applying as of January 1st, 2014 for an initial license as a 316 Reading Teacher or 17 Reading Teacher Specialist is required to take and pass the Wisconsin Reading Foundations Test.